 Meanwhile, in 2017 the CDC released a report that 100 million adults in the U.S. have diabetes or prediabetes.
 The report states that 30.3 million Americans were diagnosed with diabetes as of 2015, and 84.1 million with prediabetes.
 Prediabetes is a condition in which blood sugar levels are higher than normal, but not high enough to be diagnosed as diabetes.
 Not only is prediabetes likely to turn into diabetes within 5-10 years if left untreated, but it also negatively impacts health.

 In a few years, then, there could be close to 100 million U.S. adults suffering from type 2 diabetes, people who may have tried many times, but failed, to lose weight permanently.
-People who searched for ways of preventing diabesity but found nothing new, nothing they hadn’t already tried.
+People who searched for ways to prevent diabesity but found nothing new, nothing they hadn’t already tried.

 Preventing Diabesity: Why Weight Loss is Key